-If your general dentist has recommended wisdom teeth extractions, the first and best thing you can do is schedule an initial consultation with one of our doctors in Macomb.
+If your general dentist has recommended wisdom teeth extractions, the first and best thing you can do is schedule an initial consultation with one of our doctors in Galesburg.
 During your appointment, they will perform a full oral evaluation, take X-rays and images to determine the position of your wisdom teeth, and work with you to develop a treatment plan to successfully remove your wisdom teeth.

 Call Our Doctors in Galesburg Today

 If you’ve been dealing with discomfort caused by your wisdom teeth, or you believe they have started to erupt through your gum line, don’t hesitate to call our doctors in Galesburg to schedule your initial consultation.